 Specialist coffee shops and charming cafés are still part of the fabric of the island, particularly around Valletta, Sliema and St Julian’s.
 When you are out exploring it’s refreshing to pop into one of these places.

 Coffee shops and cafés are also interesting places to work in Malta.
 Most have good wifi and a power supply.
 Try Coffee Circus for example, where you can work while watching coffee beans grind in the Sliema café, or have a bite to eat in the underground Valletta café.
+You can find more examples in our guide to the best coffee shops in Valletta, including cafés with plug-in points.

 Take a sunset cruise to Comino and the Blue Lagoon